-Philippines top cop: We'll find other sellers if US won't give us guns
+Philippines' Duterte: We'll turn to Russia if US won't sell us guns

 State Department Spokesman John Kirby said he could not comment on the arms sale due to federal regulations.

+Philippine National Police Chief Ronald dela Rosa said his country will look elsewhere if it can't buy rifles from the United States.

-Police Chief Ronald dela Rosa said at a news conference Wednesday that he had not received official notice the sale had been blocked.
+At a news conference Wednesday, dela Rosa said he had not received official notice the sale had been blocked.

 "We really need those firearms for our public safety forces in the PNP," said dela Rosa, according to CNN Philippines.